Usain Bolt wins 8 gold medals in three Olympic Games

 And even if he does not participate in the next games, his legacy will be felt for decades.

-So now that we’re officially waiting at least another year for the Tokyo Olympics, let’s relive Bolt as best we can in the meantime.
+So now that we are officially waiting at least another year for the Tokyo Olympics, in the meantime, let’s relive Bolt at its best.

 100m – Beijing 2008